juangsalaz/sentiment-analysis-web/README.md

 * [Chakra UI](chakra-ui.com) fast for craete layout and styling the web page, the elements you need is ready in Chakra.
 * [React Chart JS ](https://www.npmjs.com/package/react-chartjs-2) easy way to create a chart

+## Future Improvements
+* Make the modal background color same like the clicked card.
+* Put show more link and pagination in the card list
+* Implement real Twitter API

 ## Run Locally
 Clone the project